-CAÑON CITY — The possibility of a new year-round recreation center coming to Cañon City will soon be at the mercy of voters.
+CAÑON CITY — The possibility of a new year-round recreation center coming to Cañon City is looking like it won't happen any time soon.

 "The prices on these facilities are going up and up and up and right now with bond prices...
 We'll be able to get the best financing we're probably ever going to get for this thing," said Jim Johnson, President of Board of Directors for Cañon City Area Recreation & Parks District.